nouturnsign/thurstat/README.md

 ### Creating distribution objects

+When creating a new distribution, each distribution is assumed to be independent.

 Use common names for parameters; all parameters must be named.
 Any parameters that are keywords (e.g. lambda) should be appended with an underscore (e.g. lambda_).
+Any parameters with subscripts (x_0) should be input without an underscore in between the variable name and subscript (e.g. x0).
+Parameters with superscripts (e.g. sigma^2) are not accepted; other names in place of these superscript parameters should be (e.g. variance).
 If the parameters are invalid, a `ParameterValidationError` will be raised, and should display acceptable options.
 When in doubt, consult `scipy.stats` or Wikipedia.
-When creating a new distribution, each distribution is assumed to be independent.

 ### Useful attributes